Ten unmissable destinations

 The island is completely secluded and has a real Robinson Crusoe feel to it with spectacularly white, powder-soft sand and beautiful turquoise waters.
 You can swim onto the reef from here and also spend time relaxing on – in my opinion – the best beach in Australia.

-- Take me there: Discover our History, reef and rainforest trip idea
+- Take me there: Discover our Sydney, Uluru and Great Barrier Reef trip idea

 The Golden Temple, India, by Rowena

 The Taj Mahal is certainly an unmissable site in India but the often overlooked Golden Temple in Amritsar exudes majesty in equal measure.
 Draped in 100 kilograms of gold, the sunlight illuminates the sacred shrine during the daytime which is also when you can peek into the kitchen to see the volunteers preparing Thali meals for up to 40,000 visitors.

 On my last visit I returned in the evening to watch the ‘Putting to Bed’ ceremony - this is when the Holy Book is paraded through the crowds before being taken to its nightly resting place.

 The fearlessness of the animals in the Galapagos provides an incomparable wildlife experience that you’d be hard pushed to match anywhere else in the world.
 The creatures found under the water are just as incredible as the giant tortoises, iguanas and abundance of birdlife found above ground.
 From swimming with turtles and sea lions to hammerhead sharks; snorkeling or diving is an absolute must in the Galapagos.

 The natural selection on each of the islands is something that fascinates me, a wonderful example is the different shaped beaks of Darwin’s finches which vary between the islands.